Common among middle-aged

 - Footwear – changing to a high quality, stable shoe will help to absorb shock and support the foot and ankle

-- Orthotic inserts – to improve your foot posture and reduce strain on the Achilles tendon.
+- Custom made orthotics – to improve your foot posture and reduce strain on the Achilles tendon.
 Custom foot orthotics are made from a 3-D scan of your feet and are prescribed specifically to restore normal joint alignment and foot function

 - Joint Mobilisation – to improve foot and ankle flexibility

 - Massage Therapy – can be a helpful adjunct to your treatment